 Oregon is known for having some of the most beautiful, naturally occurring hot springs set amidst sprawling dramatic scenery.
 Situated at the end of a long hike, or just off the road, both primitive and developed hot springs are located all over the state.
 Providing nature-lovers with plenty of options for soaking while taking in …

-Oregon’s an expansive state, but luckily there are hot springs spread out on most parts.
-Whether you’re looking for the closest hot springs to Portland, Eugene or Bend, or you want to escape for a weekend to the southeastern part of the state, we’ve got you covered.
+Oregon’s an expansive state, but luckily there are hot springs spread out over most parts.
+Whether you’re looking for the closest hot springs to Portland, Eugene, or Bend, or you want to escape for a weekend to the southeastern part of the state, we’ve got you covered.

 Local OR Hot Springs

 Because of Oregon’s array of natural hot springs, it’s easy to find one nearby, whether you’re residing in big cities like Portland or Bend.
-These hot springs are laid out in distance from the town center, so it’s to browse for a convenient hot springs for your itinerary.
+These hot springs are laid out at a distance from the town center, so it’s to easier browse for convenient hot springs for your itinerary.

 Guide to Oregon’s Natural Hot Springs

 Despite its reputation as a constantly cloudy, rainy state, Oregon is a large place with a diverse arrangement of climates and geography.
 From the sprawling high desert in the east that takes up nearly a quarter of Oregon’s landmass to the stunning Cascade Mountains, Oregon is a beautiful state that is much more varied than its reputation leads visitors to believe.